Rancilio Silvia Review + Modding Options & the New Silvia Pro

 • 300ml boiler, marine-grade brass, insulated

-• 1100W stainless steel internal heating element
+• 1100W stainless steel internal heating factor

 • 58mm heavyweight, angled commercial portafilter.